-The year 2020 is an exceptional year in contemporary times.
-Industries around the world, that would have otherwise disapproved of remote working, have embraced it in its entirety courtesy to a global pandemic.
+Industries around the world, which once would have disapproved of remote working, have embraced it in its entirety.
 Experts predict that remote working is here to stay and is reshaping the future world of work.

 In line with this trend, remote monitoring of infrastructure is being deemed as the new normal for power utilities.
 An indispensable function for utilities, monitoring of transmission and distribution lines has always been intrinsic to operations and maintenance activities.
 From detecting vegetation in close proximity to power lines risking expensive downtime to mitigating hazards of wildfires, responsive and proactive maintenance can save millions of dollars.